GniwT/Coursera-Sequences-Time-Series-and-Prediction/README.md

 # DeepLearning.AI TensorFlow Developer Professional Certificate
-## Natural Language Processing Tensorflow
+## Sequences, Time Series and Prediction
 ### by Coursera and  deeplearning.ai
 This is my notes and assignment for the Coursera: [Convolutional Neural Networks in TensorFlow](https://www.coursera.org/learn/convolutional-neural-networks-tensorflow).
 I completed the [DeepLearning.AI TensorFlow Developer Professional Certificate](https://www.coursera.org/professional-certificates/tensorflow-in-practice).
 The specialization program covers Convolutional networks, RNNs, LSTM, Relu, Dropout, and more.
 I built the models of image regconition, housing prices prediction, natural language processing, and more.
 The assignments are built in Python and in TensorFlow.
 I created this repositories for the people who are interested in deep learning.